ahmedaq/MPF-BML-GUI/README.md

 ## Usage

 1. To infer maximum entropy model parameters using MPF-BML, you need to simply provide
-      * Multiple sequence alignment (MSA) of the protein in fasta format [mandatory input];
+      * Input data in FASTA/Excel format comprising either multiple sequence alignment of the protein or a categorical data (with rows and columns representing samples and variables, respectively) [mandatory input];
-      * A list of known protein biochemical domains in csv/xls format [optional].
-If provided, the software computes and displays the association of inferred sectors with the specified biochemical domains.
-The numbering of the residues in each biochemical domain should match the numbering used in the MSA.
-For formatting this data properly, see the example files provided in the Data_RoCA folder in this repository.
-      * The number of leading principal components (PCs) to use in the infer-ence of co-evolutionary networks [default: 2];
+      * Input file in Excel format for providing different weights to samples in order to reduce any sampling bias (each sample is given the same weight if no data is provided) [optional input];
+      * Input file comprising maximum entropy model parameters for initializing the method (see Supplementary Text S1).

-2. For testing purposes, you can use the data provided in the Data_RoCA folder in this repository.
+2. For testing purposes, you can use the data provided in the Datasets folder in this repository.
+IMPORTANT: The data to be analyzed must be in the same directory where application is installed, e.g., /Documents/MPF-BML-GUI/applications/.

-3. RoCA saves the following output files in either csv or xls format (as specified by the user; [default: csv]):
-      * Sample PCs used in the inference procedure (xyz_SamplePCs.format, where “xyz” is the name of the fasta file provided as an input and “format” is either csv or xls depending on the option selected in the GUI.)
-      * All eigenvalues of the sample correlation matrix (xyz_Eigenvalues.format)
-      * RoCA estimated PCs (xyz_RocaPCs.format)
-      * RoCA sectors (xyz_RoCASecs.format)

-    Note that the above-mentioned output files are saved by default in the same directory in which the input fasta file is located.
+3. The inferred maximum entropy parameters using MPF and  MPF-BML are saved in Excel format (see Supplementary Table 2), and the MCMC samples generated based on the inferred MPF-BML model (used in model verification) are also saved in a separate Excel file.

 4. Vector graphics (eps format) of all results are also saved in the same directory for generating publication-quality figures.